gregcartwright/dissertation/NewPlan.md

 It is advised by the British Geriatrics Society

-## What is the size of the problem?
+## What is the problem?

-1. Look at the data to find how many patients accross all the community wards in the Trust are readmitted
+1. Review the literature to show frailty is a problem
+    1. Look at prevalence of frailty
+    2. look at problems caused by frailty - morbidity and mortality.